 The Fall of Bucharest took place in 1916.
 Dec 6, 1916.

-Who won the Fall of Bucharest?
+What was the outcome of the Fall of Bucharest?

 The Central Powers were victorious against the Romania.